wp-plugins/pricing-deals-for-woocommerce/readme.txt

 *   Schedulable
 *   Works with WooCommerce 2.1+

+= Unparalleled Customer Service =

+*   Customer Service is as important as the plugin functionality itself
+*   [Support](http://www.varktech.com/support/) is open 7 days for questions and 1-on-1 assistance.

 = A Complete Discount Marketing Package =

 Pricing Deals does more than offer discounting functions: